angshenting/seabf2023.github.io/index.md

 ## Accomodation

 Accomodation is available with meal options at the venue York Hotel.
+[Click here for information on how to book discounted accomodation](SEABF_2023_Accomodation_Guide.pdf)